 Now, when I’m making an appointment at a new practice for the first time and am asked if I’d prefer a male or female doctor, I don’t hesitate to say female.

 My family and I discussed reporting Dr. X, but at the time my pain, my mobility, and my quality of life seemed a much greater concern than whether or not my doctor had been flirting.
 Something was very wrong with my body and we all needed to know what it was.
 The spasms were increasing both in frequency and in duration, and my days were spent crying, propped on pillows in a recliner.
-The pain was too great for me to read, to work; writing a single sentence would take me an hour, even the smallest amount of concentration on anything other than what was happening to my body became impossible.
-I had to start using plastic cups for drinking instead of our regular glass ones because I dropped so many; the more I hurt, the more my hands trembled.
+The pain was too great for me to read, to work.
+Writing a single sentence would take me an hour; even the smallest amount of concentration on anything other than what was happening to my body became impossible.
+I had to start using plastic cups for drinking, instead of our regular glass ones, because I dropped so many.
+The more I hurt, the more my hands trembled.
 My fingers and arms were covered in burns from taking things out of the oven.
-I, once a graceful ballerina, once a swan, a flower, a fairy, had become so incredibly clumsy and uncoordinated I moved through space like a newly born foal.
+I, once a graceful ballerina, once a swan, a flower, a fairy, had become so incredibly clumsy and uncoordinated that I moved through space like a newly born foal.
 I was a constant toddler in an antique store; put something delicate near me and it was destined to end up broken.
 And no matter how hard I tried, I couldn’t seem to control my body.
 For the first time in my life I saw myself and my body as two separate entities.

 My second opinion led me to a different surgeon, who, after taking all new images and doing a full examination of my weak and scarred body, informed me I’d need another surgery to repair the harm done during my recovery from the first one.
 I’d developed severe tendonitis in my iliopsoas muscle that would need to be released surgically.
 New impingements had formed and caused new tears in the cartilage.
 Small fragments of bone and cartilage had broken off due to the impingements, and would need to be removed.
 My bursitis had returned with vengeance, and I was now showing signs of early arthritis.
 Had these injuries been caught early enough, I wouldn’t have needed more interventions than good physical therapy and maybe some steroid injections to deal with the inflammation, he explained.
 But they hadn’t been caught.
 Not by anyone but me.